tshepang/blog/content/my current desktop setup.md

 depending on a Contacts tool, or the Bluetooth stack.
 It may be just how it was built in Debian, but that also means there were build options that allowed such tight coupling in the first place.
-GDM has served me well for years, but I\'m not interested in all those tools it brings with.
+GDM has served me well for years, but I'm not interested in all those tools it brings with.

 Anyways, enough with that.
 I added a custom `.desktop` file which will